eamigo86/graphene-django-extras/README.md

   1. Allow pagination and filtering on Queries.
   2. Allow defining DjangoRestFramework serializers based on Mutations.
   3. Allow using Directives on Queries and Fragments.
+  4. Allow defining Permissions for mutations and Queries

 **NOTE:** Subscription support was moved to [graphene-django-subscriptions](https://github.com/eamigo86/graphene-django-subscriptions).